wp-plugins/pinkify-it/readme.txt

 == Upgrade Notice ==

+= 2.1 =
+* Please update to view the new romance admin color scheme.
 = 2.0 =
 * Please update this plugin to bring pink to the admin screen as well as the front-end.
 = 1.0 =